-General Fund

-Debt Service Fund

-Capital Project Fund Group
+General Fund Debt Service Fund Capital Project Fund Group

-Water Utility Fund Sewer Utility Fund Electric Utility Fund
+Water Utility Fund Sewer Utility Fund Electric Utility Fund Transit Fund

-These major funds combined represent approximately 75% of the expenses for the FY 12/13 Budget.
-In the Fund Summary section, see index for funds by type and the top of fund sheets for definition or usage.
+Combined, these major funds represent approximately 80% of the expenses for the FY 13/14 Budget.
+In the Fund Summary section, see the index for funds by type and the top of each fund sheet for its definition or usage.